Reader: Frequently Asked Questions

 What's the difference between Library and Feed?

 Reader has two broad sections: Library and Feed.
 Library is further subdivided into a handful of locations like Inbox, Later, Archive, and Shortlist (depending on your Library configuration).
-Library is where things that you manually curate for yourself and choose to save permanently go.
-Feed is where things that are automatically pushed to you go.
-As you find documents in Feed that you want to read later and/or permanently save, you can move them to your Library.
+Library is where things go that you manually curate for yourself and choose to save permanently, such as articles saved from the browser extension or uploaded EPUB documents.

 How do I upload an OPML file to import all my RSS feeds from my existing RSS feed reader such as Feedly, Inoreader, Reeder, etc?